Contact Jennifer Sweeney, Director of LEAD

 As a first-year student in the LEAD program, you'll learn how to negotiate problems and respect differences through experiences that broaden cultural awareness.
 You'll engage in instructive and gratifying community service activities such as cooking a meal at the Ronald McDonald House, mentoring a child as part of the DREAM program, getting a feel for what it's like to be homeless by taking part in the Center for Service & Civic Engagement's Tent City experience, participating in a cultural simulation or common ground, or proposing an activity of your own and making it happen.

 Preparing students for their career is at the heart of Champlain's education.
-Engagement in career education through the LEAD program and the Career Services office will be a cornerstone of your Champlain experience.
+Engagement in career education through the LEAD program and the Career Collaborative will be a cornerstone of your Champlain experience.
 Over the course of the four years, you will receive individual career guidance, participate in career management seminars, network with employers, and build your professional identity.

 During your sophomore year, you'll attend Sophomore Symposium in the fall, a conference-like program with a professional keynote speaker and breakout sessions on lifelong career management topics.
-Over the course of the year, you'll continue to focus on building career management know-how and learn how to strategically market yourself when you attend a pre-scheduled workshop with other students in your major, facilitated by the Career Services Advisor for your Academic Division.
+Over the course of the year, you'll continue to focus on building career management know-how and learn how to strategically market yourself when you attend a pre-scheduled workshop with other students in your major, facilitated by the Career Advisor for your Academic Division.